Work Like is a series of articles dedicated to interviewing star performers to find out what they do to stay on top of their game.

 First of all, tell us about your background and how you got to where you are today.

 I graduated from Faculty of Arts in 2011.
 At first, I worked as a storyboard artist and illustrator.
 Then, I joined Qabila for two years.
-I quit, then worked as a freelancer for a while.
+I quit, and worked as a freelancer for a while.
 After that, I started to work with Aroma productions for two years as a junior artist, then a senior artist.
 After that, I got promoted to art director.
 I left them to join Qabila again as a co-founder and art director.

 What’s your favorite to-do list manager and productivity tool?